NASCAR O'Reilly Auto Parts Series at Sonoma Raceway

-The Pit Boss/FoodMaxx 250 is a NASCAR Xfinity Series race that is held at the Sonoma Raceway road course in Sonoma, California.
+The Pit Boss/FoodMaxx 250 is a NASCAR O'Reilly Auto Parts Series race that is held at the Sonoma Raceway road course in Sonoma, California.
 Since its first year in 2023, the race has been held in June on the same weekend as the NASCAR Cup Series race at the track, the Toyota/Save Mart 350, and the ARCA Menards Series West race at the track, the General Tire 200.